bharathkarumudi/bharathkarumudi.github.io/_posts/2020-07-20-Ice-thm-walkthrough.md

 ```
 - Using the `SeTakeOwnershipPrivilege`, we can take the ownership of the files.
 - We need to migrate our process to a stable and equally privileged, in order to access the `lsass` service (which is responsible for authentication).
-- List the running processes and migration to printer service.
+- List the running processes using `ps` and `migrate` to printer service.

 ```bash
 meterpreter > ps